ddm560/crawler_scoring/README.md

 This helps identify domain networks that may not be independently strong publishers.

+The scorer converts these patterns into a `network_risk_score`, which is a major negative driver when strong network signals are present.

 ## How the Final Score Is Built

 `finalize_scores.py` computes sub-scores (0-100) and combines them using weights:

-- 30% Content
-- 30% Ads/Monetization
+- 35% Ads/Monetization
-- 25% Cluster similarity / shared IDs
+- 30% Cluster similarity / shared IDs
+- 20% Content
 - 10% Legitimacy
 - 5% UX

 Then it applies a confidence adjustment based on crawl quality:

-- how many pages were fetched
+- pages fetched vs requested
 - success rate of requests
 - whether a sitemap was found
+- whether `robots.txt` was accessible
 - whether the site looked blocked/captcha-protected

 So a site with decent raw signals but weak crawl coverage may end up with a lower final score.

+Hard-fail rules can override the normal score when confidence is high and severe risk signals are present.

 ## What the Output Fields Mean (High-Level)